Today, let’s talk about meetings!

 I would also benefit from osmosis communication.

 But in the remote, I don’t see my colleagues.

 - What should I do when I need information?

-- Isn’t face to face the best way to communicate as says the agile manifesto?
+- Isn’t face-to-face the best way to communicate as says in the agile manifesto?

 - Shall I just then launch a Zoom meeting?

 After all, it is just a few minutes…

 When I am in a Zoom meeting and I have my camera on and my colleagues too, we are in the same “room”, we chat, we socialize, we exchange the information I needed and we are good to go, so no problem.

 Except when I asked my colleagues about how they felt when hearing the word “meeting”.